NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ## Setup

-Here we load the PRISMATIC modules which are python and R scripts saved in and reads the Hydra configuration.
-It sets the study site and years, identifies the raw, intermediate, and final data locations, and exposes parameters that control the analysis.
+Here we load the PRISMATIC modules which are Python and R scripts.
+The `hydra` module establishes the Hydra configuration, which sets the study site and years, identifies the raw, intermediate, and final data locations, and exposes parameters that control the analysis.

 The `step()` helper wraps each pipeline function with the workflow's cache and rerun logic, which is helpful in a live workshop.